 This criminal case has been brought by the United States government.
-I will sometimes refer to the government as the prosecution.
-The government is represented at this trial by an assistant United States attorney, [].
-The defendant, [], is represented by [his/her] lawyer, [].
+I will sometimes refer t the government as the prosecution.
+The government is represented at this trial by an assistar United States attorney, [].
+The defendant, [], is represented by [his/her lawyer, [].
 [Alternative: The defendant, [], has decided to represent [him/herself] and not use the services of a lawyer.
 [He/She] has a perfect right to do this.
-[His/Her] decision has no bearing on whether [he/she] is guilty or not guilty, and it should have no effect on your consideration of the case.]
+[His/Her decision has no bearing on whether [he/she] is guilty or not guilty, and it should have no effect o your consideration of the case.]
 [Defendant] has been charged by the government with violation of a federal law.
 [He/She] is charged with [e.g., having intentionally distributed heroin].
 The charge against [defendant] is contained in the indictment.
 The indictment is simply the description of the charge against [defendant]; it is not evidence of anything.
-[Defendant] pleaded not guilty to the charge and denies committing the crime.
+[Defendant] pleaded not guilty to the charge and denie committing the crime.
 [He/She] is presumed innocent and may not be found guilty by you unless all of you unanimously find that the government has proven [his/her] guilt beyond a reasonable doubt.

-[Addition for multi-defendant cases: The defendants are being tried together because the government has charged that they acted together in committing the crime of [].
-But you will have to give separate consideration to the case against each defendant.
+[Addition for multi-defendant cases: The defendants are being tried together because th government has charged that they acted together in committing the crime of [].
+Bu you will have to give separate consideration to the case against each defendant.
 Do not think of the defendants as a group.]
+Comment (1) This instruction is derived from Federal Judicial Center Instruction 1. "[W]e note that

-(1) This instruction is derived from Federal Judicial Center Instruction 1. "[W]e note that judges should be scrupulous in avoiding any possibility of inference that allegations in the indictment be treated as facts."
+- (1) This instruction is derived from Federal Judicial Center Instruction 1. "[W]e note that judges should be scrupulous in avoiding any possibility of inference that allegations in the indictment be treated as facts."
 United States v.
 Martínez-Vives, 475 F.3d 48, 52 n.3 (1st Cir.
-2007).

-(2) A "statement [in a jury instruction] that a 'larger jury' had found probable cause, if considered in isolation, could mislead a petit jury into according significance to the grand jury's action."
+2007). - (2) A "statement [in a jury instruction] that a 'larger jury' had found probable cause, if considered in isolation, could mislead a petit jury into according significance to the grand jury's action."
 United States v.
 McFarlane, 491 F.3d 53, 60 (1st Cir.
 2007).